 You do not have to provide a separate transcript for study abroad credits, as long as the credits are listed on the transcript from your home educational institution.
-If you list a study abroad institution in the Education section of your online application, the system will require you to upload a document.
+If you list a study abroad institution in the Academic History section of your online application, the system will require you to upload a document.
 If the study abroad credits are listed on the transcript from your home educational institution, upload a document stating that fact.
 If they are not listed, you must upload a transcript from the study abroad institution.

 Do not mail paper copies of your transcripts before receiving an offer of admission.
 If you are unable to upload your transcripts to the application because your educational institution does not issue transcripts directly to students, please follow the instructions at the end of this page.

 If you are admitted, you will be asked to request an official transcript from each institution listed in the Education section of your application, regardless of the number of credits earned.
 (You will not have to provide separate official transcripts from study abroad institutions, as long as the study abroad credits are listed on the official transcript from your home educational institution.)

 Duke reserves the right to rescind any offer of admission if any discrepancies are found between your uploaded and official transcripts.

 Upload electronic copies of your unofficial transcripts via the online application.
 Do not submit secondary-school records.

 - Each transcript must provide a year-by-year listing of all courses taken and the grade or mark received for each.

 - The transcript must list your name and the name of the school.

 - If your school provides transcripts in English, please provide the English-language transcript.
 If your school does not provide transcripts in English, you must provide a transcript in the original language AND an English translation from a professional translation service.